siteleaf/learn.siteleaf.com/_sites/custom-build-servers.markdown

 After your server receives the webhook, you'll need to pull the new content and then you can compile it with Jekyll however you'd wish.

-_**Note**: Siteleaf's preview excludes unsupported plugins, so you may see slightly different output when using it._
+Siteleaf's preview excludes unsupported plugins, so you may see slightly different output when using it.
+{: .note}